 The thermostat that is used to control the heating and cooling (HVAC) system in your home is a low-voltage device that is easy enough to replace.
-And replacement one is a very common project, as homeowners swap out older thermostats requiring manual adjustment with newer programmable thermostats that change temperatures automatically at preset times.
+And replacing one is a very common project, as homeowners swap out older thermostats requiring manual adjustment with newer programmable thermostats that change temperatures automatically at preset times.

 But people are often confused by the system by which the low voltage wires are labeled, which can look different in an old thermostat than it does in a new one.
-Contrary to popular belief, the letters do not correspond to wire colors, but rather are used to indicate the various function signals controlled by each wire terminal.
+Contrary to popular belief, the letters do not correspond to wire colors, but rather are used to indicate the various function signals controlled by each wire.

 How Thermostats Work

 A thermostat is wired to a furnace or air conditioner unit and acts as a switch to turn the unit on and off automatically, based on the thermostat's temperature setting and/or programmed time schedule.
-Between the thermostat and the heating or cooling equipment is a set of low-voltage wires that are connected to the thermostat control terminals and the terminal screws on the furnace or air conditioner control terminal strip.
+Between the thermostat and the heating or cooling equipment is a set of low-voltage wires that are run from the thermostat control terminals to the terminal screws on the furnace or air conditioner control terminal strip.
 These strips of terminals have markings on them to signify the heating connection, the cooling connection, the fan connection, and heat pump connection, as applicable.
 There is also a terminal that supplies the power to run each of these functions.

 Most thermostat wires operate on 24-volt power provided by a transformer, and they are generally safe to work on without shutting off the circuit feeding the thermostat wiring.
 However, it's still a good safety precaution to shut off the circuit feeding the thermostat before replacing the thermostat or working with the low-voltage wires.
-Note that only the thermostat wiring is low-voltage; the circuits feeding furnaces, air conditioners, and heat pumps are either 120-volt or 240-volt and should never be worked on while the circuit power is on.
+Note that only the thermostat wiring is low-voltage; the circuits feeding furnaces, air conditioners, and heat pumps are either 120-volt or 240-volt, and they should never be worked on while the circuit power is on.

 Thermostat Terminal Letters